Bayesian Model Selection for High-Dimensional Ising Models, With Applications to Educational Data: Applications to educational data

-\subsection{Korean Middle School Data}
+As in the previous example, we assess the GOF of the estimated model.
+Since we have 300 sufficient statistics for 24 intercepts and 276 interactions, we show sufficient statistics for the intercept and first 30 interaction weights.
+Figures \ref{DRVgof} and \ref{drvgof2} suggest that the Bayesian approach compares favorably to eLasso in terms of GOF with respect to sufficient statistics for the intercepts $\beta_j$ and the interaction weights $\gamma_{j,k}$, and cliques.

+\subsection{Korean middle school data}

-For decades, Korean public K-12 systems have been highly criticized for its highly competitive environment that make a poor influence on students' intellectual, mental, and behavioral developments.
-In order to understand the current status of students' developments and to evaluate the effects of the highly competitive environment, the Office of Education in Gyeongi Province (the Metropolitan area of Seoul) initiated the student surveys that include mental and physical health, creativity, ethics, autonomy, and democratic conciseness questions.
-All responses were dichotomized to binary responses.
-Among elementary, middle, and high school survey dataset, we analyze a middle school dataset that consists of 3,784 respondents and 70 questions.
-All 70 items are categorized into 10 scales, and detailed items and scale lists are given in the Supplementary Materials.
-This results in I-ERGMs with 2,485 number of parameters.
+For decades, the Korean public K-12 system has been criticized for creating a competitive environment that may have a negative impact on the intellectual, mental, and behavioral development of students.
+To understand the developmental status of students and evaluate the effect of the competitive environment, the Office of Education in Gyeongi Province (the Seoul Metropolitan area) conducted surveys to assess the mental and physical health, creativity, ethics, autonomy, and democratic conciseness of students \citep{Gyeonggi:2012}.
+The data was collected in 2014 and concern 9th grade students (3rd grade students in the Korean middle school).
+All responses were transformed into binary responses: 1 (``strongly disagree''), 2 (``disagree''), and 3 (``do not disagree or agree'') were transformed to 0; and 4 (``agree'') and 5 (``strongly agree'') were transformed to 1.
+We analyze the middle school data set consisting of $n=$ 3,784 respondents and $p = 70$ items.
+A list of all items can be found in the supplement.
+The resulting Ising model has $p + \binom{p}{2} = $ 2,485 parameters.

-Among 2415 number of interaction coefficients, elasso shrinks 2101 of them to 0.
-Among 314 non-zero coefficients, 305 of them are estimated positively.
-On the other hand, the Bayes approach shrinks 1882 of interaction coefficients to 0, 240 of them are estimated positively, and 293 of them are estimated negatively.
-The estimated network structures are illustrated in Figure~\ref{Middlenetwork}.
-Similar to the previous example, elasso fails to detect negative network structure, compared to spike and slab DMH.

-Since the item dependent structure for Korean middle school data is unknown, it is not able to calculate RMSE between the true adjacency matrix and estimated adjacency matrices like the attitude to abortion data and DRV data.
-Instead, we provide some descriptive explanation based on the top 10 strongest interactions (both positive and negative) among items in the different scale groups, given in Table \ref{middletable}.

-The strongest positive interaction is between item 37 (I am good at thinking of a special way of doing something) and item 38 (I know what I want to learn).
-This implies the creativity is highly related to the self-perception for learning.
-The second strongest positive interaction is between item 42 (I am nervous when I try to take the exam) and item 59 (I am afraid I will not be able to go to the university I want to work with).
-Both items mean test anxiety.
-Note that, in South Korea, students must score high on the college entrance exam to be admitted to higher-ranking universities.
-The third strongest positive interaction is between item 36 (I am curious about things) and item 38 (I know what I want to learn).
-That means curiosity is closely related to the self-awareness of learning.
-The details of the other remained 7 positive interactions are given in Supplementary Materials.